 Following the gift of the collections of the Judah L. Magnes Museum to the University of California, Berkeley, The Magnes Collection of Jewish Art and Life is established as a Research Unit of The Bancroft Library, with support from Warren Hellman, Tad Taube and the Taube Family Foundation, and the Koret Foundation.
 The Judah L. Magnes Museum becomes The Magnes Museum Foundation, a supporting organization.

 The new 18,000 square feet facility of The Magnes Collection of Jewish Art and Life is inaugurated in downtown Berkeley.

 Since its founding in 1962, the Magnes has been a veritable hub of Jewish culture, scholarship, and community action.
 This section of the Magnes website is devoted to the people and the ...

-The Magnes has a fifty year history of presenting exhibitions that break new ground in Judaica connoisseurship, introduce under-recognized Jewish artists of the 20th century, and take risks with ...
+The Magnes has a fifty-year history of presenting exhibitions that break new ground in Jewish Studies research, build upon the collaboration between curators and UC Berkeley faculty and students, ...

 The Magnes has been educating the San Francisco Bay Area about the history and cultures of the Jews in California and the Global Diaspora for half a century.
 The educational and public programs ...